Fauna of South Korea: History

 Unlike livestock, which have become tamed for at least a few century and have a much different appearance and character to their inhabitants in the wild, wild animals have intrinsic characteristics.
 People are accustomed to be more familiar to livestock and often know their original form as livestock.
 But, the difference between the livestock and wild fauna is that livestock evolved in a direction favorable to human, whilst other fauna still consist their wild instinct.
 To have a clear insight of South Korea's wild fauna, In the case of wolves, unlike dogs that evolved to actively pursue cooperation with humans, they do not show any reliance on humans.
-The wild version of the pig, the Wild Boar, is larger on average than the pigs used for food, and also has long hair with sharp tusks.
+The wild version of the pig, the Wild boar, is larger on average than the pigs used for food, and also has long hair with sharp tusks.

 During the Japanese colonial era, vast number of wild fauna were poached leading some of the species to be threaten to potential extinction.
-Initially, the wild Tiger, which inhabited on the Korean Peninsula was a Siberian tiger species.
-It was very large in its size and large number existed throughout the nation.
-However, as part of the Korean annihilation policy of the Joseon Dynasty, Japanese hunters were invited to hunt tigers.
-It is well known that tigers are originally the culmination of the food chain, yet, during this period of the time nearly 800 were hunted as the Japanese colonial rule, leading the species itself to face potential extinction.
-Currently, there are only few left close on the border to China.
+Initially, the wild Tiger, which inhabited on the Korean Peninsula was a Siberian tiger subspecies.
+Although it was smaller than the Siberian tigers of Manchuria, it was widely distributed, with a significant population existing throughout the nation.
+However, due to increasing human population and modernization during the late Joseon Dynasty, its habitat was significantly reduced.
+In addition, systematic extermination campaigns carried out during both the Joseon Dynasty and the period of the Japanese Empire further accelerated its decline.
+Although tigers are apex predators at the top of the food chain, these combined pressures pushed the species toward near extinction.
+Currently, only a few individuals remain in the Korean Peninsula, confined to areas near the border with China.